ucsb-cs-transfer-resources/ucsb-cs-transfer-resources.github.io/_topics/csil.md

 After you press enter, the system will ask you for your username and password for CSIL, and once that is completed you will be successfully remotely accessing a CSIl computer

+PLEASE NOTE if you have a Windows computer, you have to jump through a couple more hoops.
+See [Command Line](/_topics/command_line) for instructions on programming through the command line

 # CSIL is the system of record

 Typically, professors and TAs say that your program "works" if and only if it "works on CSIL".